 - Labels: sorts the hierarchy elements using their labels or captions.
 This is effectively an alphabetical sort unrelated to values.

-- Custom: sorts the hierarchy elements in the order they were selected from the elements tree - as opposed to their natural order regardless of selection order.
-Since this is effectively a "no sort" option, all other sorting options are disabled.
+- Custom: sorts the hierarchy elements in the order they were selected from the elements tree - as opposed to their natural order or logical order.
+Since this is effectively a "no sort" option, all other sorting options are ignored.
+See below for more.

 - Inverted: this sorts the elements of a multi-level hierarchy such that parent elements appear after child elements.
 This capability is only available for MS OLAP and SAP BW hierarchies.